frapplecat/moonup/README.md

             <img src="assets/images/full-moon-silhouetted-branches-david-dibert.jpg"  type="image/jpg" alt="dark black sky with large full moon with silhouetted tree branches by david dibert">
           </picture>

-* I had some difficulty getting it to work though, with the jpg over-riding the webp in all instances.
-I discussed with a Code Institute Tutor and the suggested just sticking with webp as: There has to come a point where older browsers aren't developed for anymore and webp has been around for some time now.
+I had some difficulty getting it to work though, with the jpg over-riding the webp in all instances.
+I discussed with a Code Institute Tutor and they suggested just sticking with webp as: There has to come a point where older browsers aren't developed for anymore and webp has been around for some time now.
 Most of the world is using a Chromium based browser or Firefox.
-I might revisit if required or just out of curiosity to see it working.

 * I had some hassle with centering on the sign-up page, used the code below to fix the problem. https://medium.com/swlh/how-well-do-you-know-css-52290217ff6e